Krio Descendants Union: Settlers' Descendants Union

 The 'Settlers' Descendants' Union' was among the first organizations which organized and united Krios to become politically active despite not being in itself a political party.
 The Settlers Descendants Union was established in 1952 by Johann Christianus Lucan, who served as President of the Union, Ephraim Jonathan Robinson, Vice President, and Nicholas Asgill.
 The Settlers' Descendants Union mounted costly actions in the British Courts against the independence settlement.

 Formation of the Krio Descendants Union

 In 1990, the 'Settlers' Descendants Union' was given new berth and was re-established as the Creole Descendants Union.
 The founding members of the present-day Krio Descendants Union included George T.O.
 Robinson, the younger brother of Ephraim J. Robinson, Samuel Stober Taylor, Wilward Arthur Cummings, Daisy Myers, Charles B. Jones, Rosaland Claudius-Cole, George Fewry, Emanuel Fraser-Davies, and H.M.
 James.

 The Krio Descendants Union

-The union helps to unite the causes of the Krios (who still experience some discrimination today) and recently marked the anniversary of the founding of Freetown, Sierra Leone and the abolishment of the slave trade with a press release.
+The union helps to unite the causes of the Creoles (who still experience some discrimination today) and recently marked the anniversary of the founding of Freetown, Sierra Leone and the abolishment of the slave trade with a press release.
 KDY also is trying to renew links with African Americans and donated $1000 to victims of Hurricane Katrina.